proftsec/proftsec-site/content/projects/emerging-technologies&research/post-quantum-cryptography/lab.md

 draft: false
 ---

-# Post-Quantum Cryptography Lab Instructions
+# ETR-1: Post-Quantum Cryptography Lab

 ## **Overview**
 In this lab, you'll implement and analyze post-quantum encryption techniques using **Kyber** and **Dilithium**, two NIST-recommended algorithms for quantum-resistant security.
 The lab includes working with key exchange, digital signatures, and comparing algorithm performance.